EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-jarvis-entry-node-knockout-2013.md

 * code cleanup
   * data model for sources and items
-  * split into a daemon for processing and a web ui for viewing feeds
+  * split into a daemon for processing and a web UI for viewing feeds
 * auto-download videos when running locally
 * don't re-add things that were removed
 * twitter favorites should auto parse